QueryDesk/setup-db-client/README.md

 Automate setting up a database client using https://querydesk.com so your team has instant access for debugging and testing.

+This action can be called multiple times with the same id, which will update the connection.

 ## Usage

 ```yaml